amabdallah/WaM-DaM/README.md

 Water Management Data Model (WaM-DaM) is a persistent information model (like a standard for a database) to help scientists and practitioners like you to consistently organize all of your water management data (input and output of models) in a single database.
 WaM-DaM also can help you search and discover data from sources to build models and interpret their data correctly.

 Think of WaM-DaM as a repository of water management data (purple cylinder) and a translator between numerous data sources on the left and different models on the right (see flowchart).
-WaM-DaM translates two aspects of the data: the syntax (i.e., strucutre) and semantics (terminology).
+WaM-DaM translates two aspects of the data: the syntax (i.e., structure) and semantics (terminology).
 WaM-DaM will speed the time to find, organize, and synthesize data from different data sources, and prepare data for modeling.

 <img src="https://github.com/amabdallah/WaM-DaM/blob/master/01Documentation/01Design/WaM-DaM_workflow.jpg" alt="Drawing" style="width: 100px;"/>